consolidation/robo/README.md

 All tasks are defined as **public methods** in `RoboFile.php`.
 It can be created by running `robo init`.
 RoboFile has a set of predefined tasks taken from `\Robo\Tasks`.
 All tasks are included with traits.
-All protected methods in traits that start with `task` prefix are predefined tasks and can be configured and executed in your tasks.
+All protected methods in traits that start with `task` prefix are tasks and can be configured and executed in your tasks.

-There are predefined tasks that can be executed from RoboFile
+List of bundled tasks that can be executed from RoboFile

 * `taskExec` executes script.
 Optionally can be started in background.
 * `taskServer` starts PHP server.
 Optionally can be stopped on exit